 This article answers the question “How much does the LSAT cost?” and reveals the various other fees associated with the Law School Admission Test (LSAT).
 All fees are paid in U.S. dollars to the Law School Admission Council (LSAC).
+These calculations (referenced below) are separate from any LSAT prep course expenses.

 The fee to change your LSAT test date is $125.
 LSAC allows you to request to take your exam on a different date within the current testing year, provided you make the request before your original testing date has passed.
 If, however, the original testing date has passed, you may withdraw your registration.”